 The legal status of online gambling has sweeping effects that are reflected in all aspects of the experience for players, operators and everyone in between.
-Comparing a regulated market to an unregulated market is almost like comparing two completely different industries altogether, they are so different.
-Our guide will help bettors compare gambling sites in…
+Comparing a regulated market to an unregulated gambling market is almost like comparing two completely different industries altogether, they are so different.
+Our guide will help bettors compare gambling sites…

 The NT Racing Commission, which licenses most Australian betting sites, has ordered Betfair Australia to pay more than $150,000 to a gambler who exhibited red flags of problem gambling but was allowed to continue spending large sums of money anyways.

 The Albanian parliament has approved a strict new gambling law that will significantly curtail the country’s gaming industry beginning January 1, 2019.
 In-person and online sports betting are on the chopping block, along with online casinos and many brick-and-mortar gambling parlors.